thescouser89/notes/cpp/3_modularity.md

 }
 ```

-THe implementation will unwind the function call stack to get back to the
+The implementation will unwind the function call stack to get back to the
 context of that caller.

 ```cpp